Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 Children (and adults) can enter on the day at a cost of £3.00 per person (adults accompanying children: free)

-All finishers will receive a special Charnwood Challenge medal, and there will also be prizes for the 1st boy and 1st girl in the Under 8, 8 to 10, and 11+ categories, with prizegiving around 11am.
+All finishers will receive a special Charnwood Challenge medal, and there will also be prizes for the 1st and 2nd boy, and 1st and 2nd girl in the Under 8, 8 to 10, and 11+ categories, with prizegiving around 11am.

 ## Contents